-Focusing on Show Me Zero, there are currently 24 counties where zero fatalities have occurred within the first six months of 2023.
-There were 28 days with zero fatalities, including three instances when two sequential days occurred without a fatal crash.
-There was also one instance where three sequential days occurred without a fatal crash.
+Focusing on Show Me Zero, there are currently five counties where zero fatalities have occurred during 2023.
+There were 37 days with zero fatalities, including four instances when two sequential days occurred without a fatal crash.
+There were also two instances where three sequential days occurred without a fatal crash.